rjflanagan95/task-extension/README.md

 This is a currently untitled app meant to be a one-stop-shop for everything you need to keep in mind as you go about your day.
 Features a clock, local weather, reminders, tasks with due dates, and customizable lists.

 ## Tech
 The back-end is written with Node, running on an Express server and Mongo database.
 The front-end is built with React.js and custom CSS.
+User authentication is through [Passport.js](http://www.passportjs.org/), and currently only supports Google OAuth 2.0.
 The weather information comes from the [Open Weather Map API](https://openweathermap.org/).

 ### Major Changes (v2)
 - New component layout